-In the current fiscal year, NS SEVENTH ASSET SECURITIZATION SPECIALTY CO., LTD. and 3 other companies were newly consolidated due to their formation, and SL ZEST LTD. was newly consolidated due to its increased materiality.
+In the current fiscal year, Shinsei Capital Partners Limited Partnership and 1 other company were newly consolidated due to their formation, and SL PERM CO., LTD. and 2 other companies were newly consolidated due to their increased materiality.

-Shinsei Bank Finance N.V. and 5 other companies were excluded from the scope of consolidation due to liquidation, Pearl White Two GK was excluded from the scope of consolidation due to its decreased materiality.
+Galaxy Asset Management Co.,Ltd. and 5 other companies were excluded from the scope of consolidation due to liquidation, Shinsei Card Co., LTD. was excluded from the scope of consolidation due to a merger into APLUS Co.,Ltd., and SL ROCKY LTD. and 2 other companies were excluded from the scope of consolidation due to their decreased materiality.

-(b) Unconsolidated subsidiaries: 93 companies
+(b) Unconsolidated subsidiaries: 91 companies